The Koger Building

 Drug offenses can carry serious consequences.
 If you suffer a conviction in the state of Florida for the offense of possession of marijuana, it will result in an automatic driver’s license suspension for a period of two years.
 Having a conviction for a possession of marijuana charge may also carry a significant stigma that could pose a major barrier to licensing or employment in many types of professions.

 Our office meets with many clients who are charged with the misdemeanor offense of “Possession of Marijuana – Under 20 Grams” in Pinellas County.
 These clients are often shocked to learn that what they thought was a “minor” charge, actually is an offense that may carry far-reaching consequences.
 Many prosecutors, for example, typically seek a sentence that includes random drug testing, a substance abuse evaluation and counseling or treatment.
-Florida law likewise requires a mandatory two-year driver’s license revocation upon conviction.
+Florida law likewise requires a mandatory one year driver’s license revocation upon conviction.
 It is not uncommon for the prosecutor to suggest to the Judge that some jail time is appropriate if the individual’s criminal record reflects a prior conviction for drug possession, cultivation, or sale.
 “Possession of Marijuana – Under 20 Grams” is designated by the Florida Legislature as a 1st degree misdemeanor carrying up to 365 days in the county Jail and up to a $1,000.00 fine.
 See Florida Statute 893.13.
 You should not face this charge without the assistance of a qualified St. Petersburg / Clearwater lawyer.

 The law dealing with drug possession cases can be complex and the available defenses can vary widely depending on the particular facts and circumstances of your case.
 At your free initial consultation, we will subject the facts and legal issues associated with your case to a thorough examination.
 We believe that a client’s input in this process is critical.
 Their contribution can often assist in our efforts to achieve the best possible outcome.